ibm-cloud-docs/vpc/file_storage_vpc_create.md

 Transit Encryption        none
 ```
 {: screen}

-For more information about the command options, see [`ibmcloud is share-mount-target-create`](/docs/vpc?topic=vpc-vpc-reference#share-mount-target-create).

 ### Creating a file share with a mount target from the CLI
 {: #fs-create-share-target-cli}